raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 ![Gili-inflates-in-10-minutes](/uploads/b981d37d-3e02-4d4c-b0a6-6855d086914f.jpeg "Gili-inflates-in-10-minutes")

-If you are looking for a SUP that is quick to deflate then it might be worth taking a look at the GILI, which deflates in around 5-10 minutes, this is a fast time and you can re-inflate it to around 12-15 PSI when you need to use it.
+If you are looking for a SUP that is quick to deflate then it might be worth taking a look at the [**GILI**](/categories/gili/), which deflates in around 5-10 minutes, this is a fast time and you can re-inflate it to around 12-15 PSI when you need to use it.

 ### How to deflate the GILI: